Know Your Home’s Wiring

 How electricity travels from the service panel throughout the house depends on the type of wiring system in place.
 There are three types:

-- Knob-and-tube: This system uses porcelain tubes to protect insulated copper wire conductors and is supported by porcelain knobs nailed to the lumber.1 This type of wiring was installed in homes through the 1940s.2 Due to its age and lack of grounding, knob-and-tube wiring is considered a fire hazard.
+- Knob-and-tube: This system uses porcelain tubes to protect insulated copper wire conductors and is supported by porcelain knobs nailed to the lumber.
+This type of wiring was installed in homes through the 1940s.
+Due to its age and lack of grounding, knob-and-tube wiring is considered a fire hazard.

 - Grounded: This system was first installed in homes in the 1940s, and it’s still used today.
 It’s considered the safest wiring system because it safeguards against electric shock.

-Click here for more detailed information about how wiring works.
+For more detailed information about how wiring works, visit the Electrical Safety Foundation.

 How to Identify Wiring Hazards

-Have a qualified electrician periodically inspect the wiring in your home—especially if it is more than 40 years old.
-If you’re not sure when the wiring was last inspected, look for a date and electrician’s signature on the service panel door.
+Have a qualified electrician periodically inspect the wiring in your home, especially if it is more than 40 years old.
+If you’re not sure when the wiring was last inspected, look for a date and an electrician’s signature on your service panel door.

 You also can regularly review your home’s electrical system for signs that wiring is failing or no longer meets your needs.
 Contact a professional if you notice any of the following warnings: